Dildz/LILYGO-T-Display-S3-ESP32TimeClock_SLS/README.md

-# LILYGO T-Display-S3 ESP32Time Project with SquareLine Studio UI
+# LILYGO T-Display-S3 ESP32Time Clock Project with SquareLine Studio UI

 ## Description:
 This code implements a NTP-synchronized ESP32Time Clock with a modern UI created in SquareLine Studio, displaying time, date, and system information on the LilyGO T-Display-S3's built-in screen.